anhem/test-populator/README.md

 }
 ```

+### Naming Convention

+Generated files follow a specific naming convention: `<ClassName>_TestData_<ConfigurationHash>.java`.
+The 16-character SHA-256 hash suffix is generated from your `PopulateConfig`.
+This prevents file name collisions when generating test data for the same class using different configurations.

-You can then simply copy the `MyClass_TestData.java` file into your main `src/test/java/` directory, commit it, and use `MyClass_TestData.MY_CLASS_0` directly in your tests!
+You can then simply copy the `MyClass_TestData_8fdb5937ca560430.java` file into your main `src/test/java/` directory, commit it, and use `MyClass_TestData_8fdb5937ca560430.MY_CLASS_0` directly in your tests!

 ## Technical Insights